Campus Safety & Security

 Issuing Timely Warnings

 In the event that a situation arises, either on or off campus, that, in the judgment of the administration, constitutes an immediate or continuing threat, a campus wide “timely warning” will be issued.
-The Director of Information Technology & Campus Security or the Vice President will authorize and direct a warning to be issued through the school e-mail system and via the emergency alert system to students, faculty and staff.
+The Director of Information Technology & Campus Security or the Vice President of Services & Operations will authorize and direct a warning to be issued through the school e-mail system and via the emergency alert system to students, faculty and staff.

 Depending on the particular circumstances of the threat, especially in all situations that could pose an immediate threat to the community and individuals, the administration may also post a notice on the website at msp.edu providing additional notification.